+The world looks upon suicide in a twisted manner.
+People tend to categorize sin but the Bible does not!
+James said if you keep all of God's Law and break one little point you are guilty of breaking all of it (James 2:10).
 According to Jesus Christ himself, if you just have a THOUGHT in your mind with hatred toward your brother you are guilty of murder (Matthew 5:21 - 22).
-Hating yourself, therefore, is murder, and you are breaking the sixth of the Ten Commandments that states, "You shall not murder" (Exodus 20:13).
+Hating yourself, therefore, is murder, and a breaking of the sixth commandment (Exodus 20:13).

-Whether it is suicide or some other act, all humanity stands guilty before the Eternal of sin worthy of death.
+Suicide is murder of oneself and is a sin, but it is not the unpardonable sin.
+The Apostle Paul states, in the book of Romans, that all of us have sinned and therefore all of us have the death penalty upon us (Romans 3:22 - 23).
+Whether it is suicide or some other act, all humanity stands guilty before the Eternal.
 Your brother did that which is common to man (1Corinthians 10:13) and therefore is no worse a sinner than the rest of us.
-God has promised us that if we confess our sins he is MORE THAN willing to forgive and eventually remove ALL sin from our lives, no matter what it is.
-We need to comfort each other with the love and mercy of God.
+God promises that if we confess our sins he is MORE THAN willing to forgive us and cleanse us of all unrighteousness.

 The ultimate hope for your brother, and countless individuals like him who committed suicide, is the second resurrection of the dead.
 This is a time when God will bring back to life all those who never fully understood his truth and repented of their sins.
 It is a time when countless billions will have their minds opened and given the opportunity to receive eternal salvation.